 Based on what I mentioned above, you should do the following if you want to maximize the amount of backspin you generate:

-- Hit from a tight clean lie, like from the fairway, fringe or even a bunker.
-As I touched on above, you cannot expect to spin the ball out of the rough, especially if it’s sitting down or the grass is long.
+As I touched on above, you can’t expect to spin the ball out of the rough, especially if it’s sitting down or the grass is long.

-- Accelerate through the ball at an appropriate speed.
+You should swing through the ball at a good speed.
 If you feel that you’re swinging too slow and it may be hindering your ability to put spin on the ball, take a look at my speed article for some clarity and tips.

-Hopefully, after reading and understanding the concise information presented above, you’ll be well on your way to developing a firm control of the spin on your golf ball.
+Hopefully, after reading and understanding the information and guidance given above, you’ll be well on your way to developing a firm control of the spin on your golf ball.